Last Updated on by

 The liner of the Columbia Whirlibird Interchange Jacket is 100% polyester Omni-Heat Reflective Microtex Light.
 The shell is made from 100% polyester Legacy Twill with Omni-Tech.

-There’s an adjustable storm hood and adjustable sleeves, plus a goggle pocket, interior pockets in the liner and zippered hand warmer pockets.
+The Columbia Whirlibird jacket has an adjustable storm hood and adjustable sleeves, plus a goggle pocket, interior pockets in the liner and zippered hand warmer pockets.
 The jacket also has an adjustable, snap-back powder skirt and zippered underarm vents.

 You may find that the hood is on the small side.

 3M Thinsulate Featherless synthetic insulation mimics the compressibility, lightweight-ness and warmth of down, but it won’t stop being insulating when it gets damp.
-It’s a great jacket to wear on rainy camping trips, hikes, or when the snow’s coming down as you ski, snowboard or snowshoe.
+It’s a great jacket to wear on rainy camping trips, wear on hikes, or when the snow’s coming down as you ski, snowboard or snowshoe.

 The North Face ThermoBall Snow Triclimate Jacket has a liner made from 124g PrimaLoft ThermoBall synthetic insulation and a shell made from polyester with DryVent waterproof and breathable laminate.